 - Can the cost of sponsorship rise?

-You can set up a monthly Direct Debit of £20 (many donors give £25 or £30 a month) or make regular donations by debit or credit card.
-Your sponsorship will help SOS Children in one of two ways:
+It takes a few minutes to set up your sponsorship online or over the phone.
+You can set up a monthly Direct Debit of £20 (many donors choose to give more), or make regular donations by debit or credit card.

 1. Sponsor a child living in an SOS Children’s Village